Indigenous Youth

 Countless outdoor and conservation career paths exist specifically for Indigenous youth.
 The opportunities listed below give young people the chance to learn and work in direct partnership with the federal government.

-NATIVE YOUTH CLIMATE ADAPTATION LEADERSHIP CONGRESS
+NATIVE YOUTH COMMUNITY ADAPTATION LEADERSHIP CONGRESS

-The mission of the Native Youth Climate Adaptation Leadership Congress (NYCALC) is to engage Indigenous youth and communities in educational opportunities and leadership development to address climate resiliency within their communities while improving relationships among Indigenous communities and the federal family.
+The mission of the Native Youth Community Adaptation Leadership Congress (NYCALC) is to engage Indigenous youth and communities in educational opportunities and leadership development to address resiliency within their communities while improving relationships among Indigenous communities and the federal family.
 NYCALC is geared for high school youth, either at the rising junior or senior level.
 There are also college-age opportunities.

 INDIAN YOUTH SERVICE CORPS